 Besides for the general instructions regarding how to buy investment diamonds like buying only GIA certified diamonds etc., there are certain technical specifications about the diamonds themselves that we recommend ensuring they exist (or do not exist):

+Overall, a colored diamond report is essential for anyone buying or selling colored diamonds.
+It provides an objective evaluation of a diamond's physical characteristics and quality, ensures authenticity, is useful for insurance purposes, and provides a permanent record of the diamond's characteristics.
 Make sure you have a certificate from an independent laboratory.
 It is the only way to truly know what you are buying.
 Also, your buyer would want to see it as well.

 As mentioned, stronger is better!
 In yellow diamonds go above Fancy Yellows, try to get to Intense Yellow diamonds.
 In the higher colors, Fancy Light will be a good entry point.
 A Fancy Light Blue with obvious blue color is highly demanded because it is a lot more affordable (still not cheap) than Fancy Blue yet you still get a blue diamond.
 In Light and Faint colored diamonds the color is much harder to notice, especially in delicate colors like pink and green and therefore less recommended for investment.